Local REST API & MCP Server

 /search/simple/POSTFull-text search across all notes

-/search/POSTStructured search via Dataview DQL or JsonLogic
+/search/POSTStructured search via JsonLogic

 /commands/GETList available Obsidian commands